splunk/public-o11y-docs/gdi/get-data-in/connect/gcp/gcp-metrics.rst

 All metrics of supported services are included by default.

 * Check the list of supported GCP services in Splunk Observability Cloud at :ref:`gcp-integrations`.
-* For a detailed list of the available Google Cloud Monitoring metrics, see the official Google documentation at :new-page:`Google Cloud metrics <https://cloud.google.com/monitoring/api/metrics_gcp>`.
+* For a detailed list of the available Google Cloud Monitoring metrics, including services not supported out-of-the-box, see the official Google documentation at :new-page:`Google Cloud metrics <https://cloud.google.com/monitoring/api/metrics_gcp>`.
 * To track and understand your consumption, see :ref:`monitor-imm-billing-usage`.

 Organization metrics